Ludwig Yehuda Wolpert: Biography

 Ludwig Yehuda Wolpert was born in Hildesheim, Germany, to a poor Orthodox family.
 During his childhood he suffered as a result of his family's Lithuanian Jewish (immigrant) origin and was often teased because of his cleft lip.
 In 1916-1920, he began his studies in sculpture at the Frankfurt School of Art.
-In 1925-1928, he studied goldsmithing at the Frankfurt School of Art.
+In 1925–1928, he studied goldsmithing at the Frankfurt School of Art.

 Art career

 Following the presentation of the works in the 1930 exhibition "Kult und Form" ("Ritual and form") at the Jewish Museum in Berlin, his works became well known in the German Jewish world.
 His works were greatly influenced by Modernist design, especially the Bauhaus movement.
 Wolpert's works avoid decoration, relying on clean, geometric shapes.
-In 1933, following the Nazi rise to power in Germany, he immigrated to the Land of Israel with his family.
-There, he worked in the B. Friedland Workshop where he designed and manufactured silver tableware and Jewish ceremonial art.
+In 1933, following the Nazi rise to power in Germany, he immigrated to the Mandatory Palestine with his family.
+There he worked for two years in the workshop of Bernhard Friedländer, where he designed and produced silverware and Jewish ceremonial art.
 Together with Victor Solomon Reese] he made the sculpture "The Flying Camel", the symbol of the "Levant Fair", under the architect Aryeh Elhanani.